SmartToolFactory/NavigationComponents-Tutorials/README.md

 >          at androidx.navigation.NavInflater.inflate(NavInflater.java:141)
 >          at androidx.navigation.NavInflater.inflate(NavInflater.java:88)

-Also, since extension is not used, you can observe that we don't get the **MEMORY LEAK** we got in Tutorial7-3
+Also, since extension is not used, observe that not getting  **MEMORY LEAK** that was present in Tutorial7-3